 There have been significant fluctuations in the exchange rates between the Brazilian Real and other currencies, including the U.S. dollar and the Canadian dollar.
-There is no guarantee that the exchange rate between the Brazilian Real and other currencies, including the U.S. and Canadian dollar, will stabilize at current levels.
+There is no guarantee that the exchange rate between the Brazilian Real and other currencies, including the U.S. and Canadian dollar, will stabilize at current levels or that the exchange rate between the Canadian dollar and the U.S. dollar will not fluctuate unfavourably for us.
 A large fluctuation in exchange rates could have a material adverse effect on our financial condition.